ThomasPiergiovanni/oc_p5/README.md

 Download/clone this repository on your system, at the location that suits you best.

 ### 3.2.
 Python 3 install.
 Make sure you have Python 3 installed.
+> python3 --version

 If not, you can download it and install it from the [python official website](https://www.python.org/).
 You will find the necessary documentation there.

 ### 3.3.
 MySQL server install and start.
 Make sure to have MySQL server installed.
+> mysql --version

 If not you can download it from the [MySQL official website](https://www.mysql.com/).
 Once installed, make sure to have MySQL server running.
 Window users can check ths using the following statement in their bash:
 > NET START mysql80.